cchinthapatla/mobile-automation/README.md

 Framework Description:

-The framework which I followed is 'TestNG Page Object Model'.
+The framework which I followed is 'TestNG Page Factory Model'.
 Below is the brief description on how this framework works:
 >	Each page is defined as its own class.

 >	Actions (including navigation) are represented as functions for a class.

 >	Tests only talk to the page objects.

 >	Page objects only talk to the driver.

 >	Elements on the page are stored as variables for the page object

 >	Class Inheritance can be used to define functionality to a set of pages.